 More worryingly still, Cameron’s strategy displays no awareness of the law of unintended consequences.
 To be sure, his ideas of ‘what is best for Britain’ might not be shared across the EU.
 But are his ideas even shared across the countries making up the UK?
 The unity of the United Kingdom is not guaranteed as long as the Scottish Nationalists are waiting for a hard and fast reason to hold a second independence referendum.
 Scotland’s First Minister Nicola Sturgeon anticipates that the UK withdrawing from the EU will give rise to ‘unstoppable’ public demand for Scottish independence.
 In trying to get a better deal on EU membership, Cameron may inadvertently take the UK out of the EU and Scotland out of the UK.

 Cameron is a leader in Europe who struggles to see beyond his own borders.
 His speech does not envision ‘the case for EU reform’; it labours under that illusion.
 His proposals do not reflect the high politics of a statesman, but the posturing of a politician without courage or conviction.
 Setting the bar low for the negotiations will allow Cameron to claim some success.
 But the stakes couldn’t be higher: the future of both the European Union and the United Kingdom lie in the balance.
 Cameron has not given an ounce of thought to either.

-Please note: the article represents the views of the author and not those of the BrexitVote blog nor of the LSE.
-Featured image credit: Chatham House CC BY 2.0.
-This post first appeared on the British Politics and Policy blog.
+Please note: the article represents the views of the author and not those of the British Politics and Policy blog nor of the LSE.
+Please read our comments policy before posting.

 Jo Murkens is Associate Professor in Law at the LSE